mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

     * Want answer to be phrased in respect to self and then in respect to others
     * Relationship between forms, relations between particlars,
         - but pricniple of commanilty does not tell you how to relate forms between different particulars

-- 8. Aristotle Objections to Plato's Theory of the Forms.
+- Explain one of Aristotle's objections to Plato's Theory of the Forms.
+Then explain how Plato could respond to it in a way that is consitent with the Classical Doctrine of the Forms.
+Use examples wisely.
-    * Arguments 6-10 against Plato's Forms
-    * 8. Forms are useless, because they fulfill their causal role neither form an ontological nor from an epistemological point of view.
-        - Can't assume that Artistotle get the higher este alos distinctoin
-        - Works under the 6 principles.
-        - Ontolotical - How thing is this world are
-        - Epistmeological - How we actually come to know
-        - He thinks this because of the pricniple of seperation.. how may they be distinct.
-        - Even if we accepted the ontological story -- then it still doesn't explain how we humans come to know this relation between the forms.
+    *  Aristotle argues that there's an underlying object and two contraries
+        - One of the contraries is the privation and one is the form.
+        - Musical is the form and privation is not music.
+        - Thus, Aristotle can explain contituity and change in time.
+        - What the same against two states of affairs.
+        - Ideal that your a new person in each instance.
+    * Ex. one day a man is unmusical and then he learns to be musical.
+        - There is this underlying susbtance the man, the man of socrates,
+            * And there is the form that gets applied to that substance (musical) form,,,
+        - What happens is that the form wasn't there before
+        - And it gets added and similarily the privatioon of (lack of form -- musical) goes away.
+    * Aristotle arguews:
+        - Is the old form lost and the new form gained.
+        - Accordign to Plato's Theory of the forms the forms are unique and non comparable against one another
+        - As such it would seem that
+    * Plato would Respond:
-    * 9. Seperation of Forms is incompatible with their role as essences and as causes of genreation and being.
+        - Seperation of Forms is incompatible with their role as essences and as causes of genreation and being.
         - no actual interaction between realm of the form and the realm of the particulars
         - imitating, patterns/ recipies, aristotle accepts think that forms as patterns
         - leaves unexplained the relation of the particular to their patterns.
-        - who does the cutting of the fabric, who makes the cookie cutters?
+        - who does the cutting of the fabric, who makes the cookie cutters?=
-- 9. How is change possible according to Artistotle?
+- How is change possible according to Aristotle?
+Use an example to illustrate.

-    - 3 characteristics

-- Hylomorphism
+    * Aristotle's Four Causes:
+        - Formal -  form or pattern (ex. house)
+        - Material - what raw materials its made out of (ex. house -- bricks)
+        - Efficient - the labor put in , the way we think about causes (ex. building the house)
+        - Final - what its made for, the telos, for (ex. living in)\
+    * Aristotle said
+        * in order to explain that, change can happen from any of the foru causes.
+    * since any of these things can be the sight of the cuase, and ther eis the persisting subject.
-    * Ordinatry objects are composed of matter and form
+    * aristotle's interpreation of the form is narrower
-- Pluralists
-    * There are multiple things in the world
-    * Air, fire, earth, and water
+    * make a bed out of a tree,